BioBoost/course_programming_from_base_to_ace/docs/30-handling-exceptions/README.md

 2. The method `ParseGameConfigFile()` **throws** an exception of type `InvalidGameConfigException` (not a standard C# exception, this is a custom class) and thereby interrupts the normal flow of execution.
 It throws an exception because this method cannot solve the issue at this level.
 That is the responsibility of the `LoadGameConfiguration()` method.
 3. The exception bubbles up towards the `LoadGameConfiguration()` method which **catches** exceptions of type `InvalidGameConfigException` because it knows how to solve it.
 There are two options depending on the current situation:
   a.
 If the current file is the user config file, then the whole process needs to tried again but with the backup configuration file
   b.
-If the current file the backup configuration file, then the game will use a default config defined in code
+If the current file is the backup configuration file, then the game will use a default config defined in code

 ![Parse Config Fails](./img/parse-game-config.png)